benmzh/tara-thai/README.md

 # tara-thai
-Code and assets for the Tara Thai website
+For all code and files related to the website for Tara Thai restaurant, Westcliff